zhcmeng/smolagents/docs/source/examples/text_to_sql.md

   - tip: FLOAT
 ```

 Now let’s build our tool.
-It needs the following: (read the documentation for more detail)
+It needs the following: (read [the tool doc](../tutorials/tools) for more detail)
-- A docstring with an `Args:` part
+- A docstring with an `Args:` part listing arguments.
-- Type hints
+- Type hints on both inputs and output.

 ```py
 from transformers.agents import tool